How is cloacal exstrophy treated?

 In most cases, surgeons perform multiple operations over the course of several years.
 This approach, referred to as staged reconstruction, usually begins in the first days of life with the highest-priority procedure.
-The physicians repair the bladder and create a colostomy and repair the abdominal wall defect.
+Physicians usually repair the bladder, create a colostomy (an opening in the colon with an attached "bag" that allows stool to pass) and repair the abdominal wall defect.

 Throughout this process, our staff helps prepare families to care for their baby at home.
 We also connect loved ones with support groups and other resources to help caregivers maintain their emotional and physical health.